 - The Company's insider trading policy (the "Insider Trading Policy") provides that all Directors, officers and employees of the Company and any of its subsidiaries, and their respective associates (including immediate family members who reside in the same home as that person) are prohibited from (i) selling "short" any of the Company's securities; (ii) purchasing or selling puts, calls or other derivative securities, on an exchange or in any other organized market; (iii) engaging in hedging or monetization transactions that allow an individual to continue to own the covered securities, but without the full risks and rewards of ownership; or (iv) purchasing financial instruments, such as prepaid variable forward contracts, equity swaps, collars or common shares of exchange funds that are designed to hedge or offset a decrease in the market value of equity securities granted to such person as compensation or held directly or indirectly by such person. - A substantial portion of executive pay is delivered through long-term incentives, which focuses executives on sustained, long-term Shareholder value creation.
 Although discretionary, long-term incentives are expected to be awarded annually, with overlapping vesting periods, ensuring that executives remain exposed to the longer-term risks of their decision making through unvested equity incentives. - Options, RSUs and PSUs typically vest over a period of time.
-In addition, the vesting of RSUs and PSUs is conditional upon the fulfillment of certain operational performance metrics, such as adjusted net income and in the case of PSUs, production productivity and environmental, social and governance targets, which collectively act to further mitigate against the potential for inappropriate short-term risk-taking.
+In addition, RSUs and PSUs become eligible to vest on the vesting date, based on the fulfillment of certain employment and operational performance metrics; such as the Company having positive Adjusted Net Income; continuing employment through the fiscal year; and in the case of PSUs, productivity and ESG goals, which collectively act to further mitigate against the potential for inappropriate short-term risk-taking.

 - The Human Resources and Compensation Committee has discretion over the incentive awards granted to the executive team, thereby providing oversight of the total value awarded.
 In addition, the Board evaluates and approves the compensation packages for each of the Company's Named Executive Officers that are recommended by the Human Resources and Compensation Committee each year, which provides a further level of oversight. - From time to time, the Human Resources and Compensation Committee reviews the compensation program currently in place to identify any risks related to compensation.
+The Human Resources and Compensation Committee is currently reviewing all of its compensation governance policies, and commits to implementing a share ownership guideline policy covering the Board, Chief Executive Officer and key executive officers in fiscal 2024, aligned with good governance practices in North America.